 As it relates to the usability of basements, we note that Postal Service Headquarters and many federal agency buildings use basement space.
+Commercial realty standards include basement areas in useable and leasable computations.
 We did not include allowances for existing functions, building layout inefficiencies, and inflexible spaces because the Postal Service's current space standards did not specify these allowances.
 Our audit focused on interior excess space, thus, enclosed parking and dock spaces were outside the scope of the audit.